Isle of Jura

 A longer walk will take you to The Misty Pool, waterfall, Bronze Age burial cairn and also a Neolithic chambered burial cairn thought to be 2000 years old.

-Jura Stores is run by the community.
+The Jura Community Shop is run by the community.
 If you are going to Jura and need groceries/supplies arranging in advance, just let them know.

 Internet access is available at the Jura Service Point is next to the school in Craighouse.
 Open 10am - 1pm Monday to Friday.